changch223/Free-Photo-CleanUp-APP/README.md

   Uses image embeddings + cosine similarity to find similar or repeated photos.

 - **Private & Secure**
-  All processing happens on-device — no cloud, no upload, 100% privacy.
+  All processing happens on-device!
+No cloud, no upload, 100% privacy.

 - **Easy bulk cleanup**
   Select categories or groups and remove clutter with just a tap.